-- The FreeStyle Libre Flash Glucose Monitoring System has a built-in blood glucose meter that is designed to be used only with FreeStyle Precision Neo blood glucose test strips and MediSense Glucose and Ketone Control Solution.
+- The FreeStyle Libre 14 day Reader has a built-in blood glucose meter that is designed to be used only with FreeStyle Precision Neo blood glucose test strips and MediSense Glucose and Ketone Control Solution.
 Using other test strips with the Reader's built-in meter will produce an error or cause the Reader's built-in meter to not turn on or start a test.
-The Reader's built-in meter does not have ketone testing functionality. - The Reader's built-in meter is not for use on people who are dehydrated, hypotensive, in shock, or for individuals in hyperglycemic-hyperosmolar state, with or without ketosis. - The Reader's built-in meter is not for use on neonates, in critically-ill patients, or for diagnosis or screening of diabetes. - See Using the Reader's Built-in meter section for additional important information on the use of the Reader's built-in meter.
+The Reader's built-in meter does not have ketone testing functionality. - The Reader's built-in meter is not for use on people who are dehydrated, hypotensive, in shock, or for individuals in hyperglycemichyperosmolar state, with or without ketosis. - The Reader's built-in meter is not for use on neonates, in critically-ill patients, or for diagnosis or screening of diabetes. - See Using the Reader's Built-in meter section for additional important information on the use of the Reader's built-in meter.

-Where to charge your Reader:
+What to know about charging your Reader: